iainangusneil/propitious-tribble/README.md

 The approach taken here was to parse the logfile with logstash and pass off the structured logs to elasticsearch for indexing and then querying the data with a php script.
 Logstash was chosen as its an ideal candidate for this kind of job with its powerful grok matching and it integrates nicely with elasticsearch.
 The metrics requested would be easily visualised using a tool such as R, kibana or Graphite.
 However this is perhaps outwith the scope of the question.
-I chose php to query the index as I'm most familiar with its testing framework phpunit.
+I chose php to query the index as I'm most familiar with it and its testing framework phpunit.
 I initially set out to find the averages but decided to include the breakdown per minute as well.

 <h3>Inventory</h3>